Metrics for Graph Comparison: A Practitioner's Guide: Introduction

 \section{Introduction}

 In the era of big data, comparison and matching are ubiquitous tasks.
-A graph is a particular type of data structure which records the interactions between some collection of agents.\footnote{These objects are sometimes referred to as ``complex networks;'' we will use the mathematician's term ``graph'' throughout the paper.} This type of data structure relates connections between objects, rather than directly relating the properties of those objects.
+A graph is a particular type of data structure that records the interactions between some collection of agents.\footnote{These objects are sometimes referred to as ``complex networks;'' we use the mathematician's term ``graph'' throughout the paper.} This type of data structure relates connections between objects, rather than directly relating the properties of those objects.
 The interconnectedness of the object in graph data disallows many common statistical techniques used to analyze tabular datasets.
-The need for new analytical techniques for visualizing, comparing, and understanding graph data has given rise to a rich field of study \cite{Cook2006}.
+The need for new analytical techniques for visualizing, comparing, and understanding graph data has given rise to a rich field of study \cite{Cook2006,haslbeck2018,liu2019}.

 In this work, we focus on tools for pairwise comparison of graphs.
-Such comparison often takes place within the contest of anomaly detection and graph matching.
-In the former, one has a sequence of graphs (often a time series) and hopes to establish at what time steps the graphs change ``significantly'' at any given time step.
-In the latter, one has a collection of graphs, and wants to establish whether a sample is likely to have been drawn from that collection.
+Examples of applications include the two-sample test problem and the change point detection problem.
+In the former, we compare two populations of graphs using a distance statistic, and we experimentally test whether both populations could be generated by the same probability distribution.
+In the latter, we consider a dynamic network formed by a time series of graphs, and the goal is to detect significant changes between adjacent time steps using a distance \cite{Holme2012}.
 Both problems require the ability to effectively compare two graphs.
 However, the utility of any given comparison method varies with the type of information the user is looking for; one may care primarily about large scale graph features such as community structure or the existence of highly connected ``hubs''; or, one may be focused on smaller scale structure such as local connectivity (i.e. the degree of a vertex) or the ubiquity of substructures such as triangles.

-Existing surveys of graph distances are limited to observational datasets \cite{Donnat2018}.
-While authors try to choose datasets that are exemplars of certain classes of networks (e.g. social, biological, or computer networks), it is difficult to generalize these studies to other datasets.
+Existing surveys of graph distances are limited to observational datasets (e.g., \cite{Donnat2018} and references therein).
+While authors try to choose datasets that are exemplars of certain classes of networks (e.g., social, biological, or computer networks), it is difficult to generalize these studies to other datasets.